Bin Dong(董彬) Long CV, Short CV

 deep neural networks.

-Subsequently, I led my team to pivot our focus
+I led my team to pivot our focus towards deep

-towards deep learning methodologies.
-The core motive has been to explore the
+learning methodologies.
+The core motive has been to explore the algorithmic

-algorithmic relations between traditional mathematical methods like PDEs and
+relations between traditional mathematical methods like PDEs and wavelets and

-wavelets and the data-driven models in deep learning.
-This exploration
+the data-driven models in deep learning.
+This exploration culminated in two

 and PDE-Net (Ref1,